ubclaunchpad/rocket2/CONTRIBUTING.rst

    git rebase master

 If you have changed files that were also changed in the intervening merge, ``git rebase`` may report merge conflicts.
-If this happens, don’t panic!
+If this happens, don't panic!
 Use ``git status`` and ``git diff`` to determine which files conflict and where, use an editor to fix the conflicts, then stage the formerly-conflicting files with ``git add FILE``.
 Finally, use